 There are a number of people who work in an optical practice: the optometrist, the dispensing optician, and usually a number of optical assistants or receptionists.
 In some practices you will also find a laboratory where optical technicians make spectacles.
-To find out more about careers in the different roles click here.

 There are a number of people who work in an optical practice: the first person you will meet is likely to be the receptionist who can book your appointment.
 You may also meet an optical assistant in the front of the practice.
 They can assist you to choose frames and lenses and some may be trained to carry out initial assessments before your eye test.

 The optometrist is the person who examines your eyes.
 They will then pass you on to the dispensing optician who is trained and qualified to offer the best advice on frames and lenses to suit your lifestyle and prescription.